ome/omero-documentation/server/processor.rst

 The Processor is a python process-launcher which can be run on any Unix system to execute scripts for a user.
-This makes use of the :ref:`developers/Omero/Modules/Scripts` functionality described under `OMERO.analyis <support/omero4/analysis>`.
+This makes use of the :ref:`developers/Omero/Modules/Scripts` functionality described under :plone:`OMERO.analyis <support/omero4/analysis>`.
 As many processor nodes can be started as physical computers are available.

--  Source code: :source: `components/tools/OmeroPy/src/omero/processor.py`
+-  Source code: :source:`components/tools/OmeroPy/src/omero/processor.py`
 -  Documentation: |OmeroGrid|